Meticillin-resistant Staphylococcus aureus (MRSA)

-EFSA’s Scientific Panels assess the risks of antimicrobial resistance and provides scientific advice on control options at the request of risk managers or on its own initiative.
-This work has included risk assessments by the Panel on Biological Hazards on antimicrobial resistance in the food and feed chain and the public health significance of MRSA in animals and food focusing on the specific type of MRSA found in food-producing animals.
-The Panel on additives and products or substances used in animal feed assesses the safety of animal feed additives, including the risks related to antibiotic resistance where micro-organisms are involved.
+EFSA assesses the risks of antimicrobial resistance and provides scientific advice on control options at the request of risk managers or on its own initiative.
+This includes work on antimicrobial resistance in the food and feed chain and the public health significance of MRSA in animals and food focusing on the specific type of MRSA found in food-producing animals.
+EFSA also assesses the safety of animal feed additives, including the risks related to antibiotic resistance where micro-organisms are involved.

 ECDC monitors the evolution of healthcare-associated infections, including MRSA in Europe.

-- Patient safety policy – European Commission, DG Health and Consumers
+- Patient safety policy – European Commission, DG Health and Food Safety

 - European Centre for Disease Prevention and Control (ECDC)